Duxbury, Massachusetts: 19th century

 Lloyd's of London recognized Weston as the owner of the largest fleet in America, and this judgment was confirmed by Daniel Webster in a speech in 1841.
-His empire, a fore-runner of vertical integration, dominated the town.
+His empire, a forerunner of vertical integration, dominated the town.
 The King Caesar House is now a museum owned by the Duxbury Rural and Historical Society.
-By 1837 there were nearly 40 shipyards along the west shore of Duxbury Bay between Captains Hill and the mouth of the Bluefish River.
+By 1837, there were nearly 40 shipyards along the west shore of Duxbury Bay between Captains Hill and the mouth of the Bluefish River.
 These shipyards were supported by a foundry, a sail loft, a ropewalk, and a spar soak where masts were stored in a pool of salt water to prevent warping before they were stepped as ships' masts.
 Inland farmers provided food for the ships' crews; and a bank handled the shipbuilders' money.

 Demand for shallow-draft ships declined by the 1850s.
 Duxbury Bay was too shallow to build the deep-draft clippers and steamships dominating oceanic trade and railroads were competing for the coastal trade.
 While other Massachusetts towns grew, Duxbury went into a long economic decline.

 There was, however, a silver lining.
 By the 1870s, Duxbury's rural character and unspoiled bay began to attract summer visitors.
 Duxbury soon gained a reputation as an idyllic summer resort.
 With the 1871 completion of the Duxbury & Cohasset Railroad, large numbers of city-folk from Boston could pay $1.50 for a round-trip ticket and enjoy Duxbury's refreshing environment.
 Boarding houses sprang up everywhere.
 The Miles Standish Hotel on the Nook soon became enormously popular.
 The Myles Standish monument, completed in 1898, was a result of this tourist influx.